MITRECND/chopshop/docs/chopshop_docs/embedding_chopshop.md

 ChopLib.version() -- returns the version of ChopLib

 ChopLib.setup_local_chop(name = "ChopShop", pid = -1) -- usually not needed
-but allows the calling program (e.g., chopshp) to get its own local 'chop' library
+but allows the calling program (e.g., chopshop) to get its own local 'chop' library